theundrakeproject/githubconfig/README.md

-- 👋 Hi, I’m @undrake-studies
+- 👋 Hi, I’m @theundrakeproject
-- 👀 I’m interested in web dev, data sci
+- 👀 my passion is astrophysics and astronomy
-- 🌱 I’m currently learning js, react, python, sql
+- 🌱 python, sql, wolfram, js/css/html - react
-- 💞️ I’m looking to collaborate on learning
+- 💞️ ^trying to combine the all of the above
+- enjoying the journey, challenge, and process of doing so
-- 📫 How to reach me kahryuwright@gmail.com
+- undrakeproject@outlook.com or kahryuwright@gmail.com

 <!---
 undrake-studies/undrake-studies is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.